-And not just the “you can stand in the entry way while I go get something for you” invitation, but the “come on in and have a seat and chat with me for a minute” invitation.
+And not just the “you can stand in the entryway while I go get something for you” invitation, but the “come on in and have a seat and chat with me for a minute” invitation.

 And that’s how kitchenCRATE approaches entering your home: with the utmost respect.
-As if we’re walking into the home of a friend, because we are.
+As if we’re walking into the home of a friend because we are.

 When removing tile countertops, sanding, painting, or cutting sheetrock, we create dust or fumes.
 That’s the fact of the matter.
 But, alas, we understand that dust is dusty, and fumes are obnoxious.
-So on each kitchenCRATE project we install a plastic dust barrier between your kitchen and the rest of the home.
-Within this dust barrier we install a clever little zipper door for easy access.
+So on each kitchenCRATE project, we install a plastic dust barrier between your kitchen and the rest of the home.
+Within this dust barrier, we install a clever little zipper door for easy access.

 And this dust barrier isn’t just plastic taped to the ceiling and walls.
 No, we actually build a light wood frame out of 1 x 2 stock material, wrap it in thick plastic (called a vapor barrier), and use a tension system to ensure it stays secure without having using nails or screws.
 It’s methodology we perfected during past training for mold remediation.
 And if it works for something toxic like mold, then it certainly works for dust and fumes!

-Brown rosen paper is the least likely material to stain should it get wet, and it’s easy to tape down while maintaining high durability.
+Brown rosin paper is the least likely material to stain should it get wet, and it’s easy to tape down while maintaining high durability.
 Painter’s tape is meant to be placed on a finished surface without causing harm (unlike masking tape or duct tape).
 And masonite is an extremely hard thin sheet material that does a great job protecting wood floors from dents or wheel marks.

 We do not use adhesive-backed plastic carpet covering.
 While it’s very effective in protecting floors, it can leave a sticky residue that, after a while, creates dark “stripes” on flooring.
-For that reason alone we decline it’s use, even though it would save us money and time in the short term.
+For that reason alone we decline it’s used, even though it would save us money and time in the short term.

 No one likes strangers using their bathroom.
 That’s a fact of life.

 So kitchenCRATE simply solves this problem by setting an exterior temporary toilet and hand-wash station on each kitchenCRATE job.
 (Much like the ones you’d see at an outdoor concert) And don’t worry, we place these stations out of the way so they don’t create an eye-sore.
-And since kitchenCRATE will be in -and-out of your project in just 7-days, there’s no need for the toilet to be serviced in such a short period of time.
+And since kitchenCRATE will be in-and-out of your project in just 7-days, there’s no need for the toilet to be serviced in such a short period of time.

 Start and Stop Time Communication